 Demonstrating that yeast can make valuable known pharmaceuticals is only the beginning.
 The ultimate goal is to create new complex compounds with therapeutic effects that aren’t naturally produced in high enough volumes to meet demand.

-Together, these new studies describe the almost complete process to make opiates from sugar.
+Together, these new studies describe the almost complete process of how to make opiates from sugar.

 Red flag for regulators